-Feel free to discuss problems with other students but write up your own solutions.
+You are free to discuss problems with other students and to consult whatever resources you want, but you must write up your own solutions.
 If your solutions appear to be copied from somewhere else, you will automatically receive zero credit.
+Please handwrite your answers and show all steps in your calculations, as you would on an exam.

-To get full credit for the offline homework, you just need to make a good-faith attempt on two problems.
-The bar for receiving extra credit points is higher: your solutions need to be close to completely correct.
+To get full credit for the offline homework, you just need to make a good-faith attempt on the required problems.
+The bar for receiving extra credit points is higher.